-The Chug is a new dog breed from crossing the Chihuahua and the;Pug, thus the name.
+The Chug is a new dog breed from crossing the Chihuahua and the pug, thus the name.
 This hybrid dog breed is not recognised as a purebred and does not have a well-documented history.
-It is, as expected, a small dog that weighs 10 to 20 pounds and stands at 15 to 30 centimetres.
+It is, as expected, a small dog that weighs 10–20 pounds and stands at 15–30 centimetres.
 The Chug was bred as a designer dog (trendy and adorable).
-Chugs are excellent family pet dogs that love its family.
-They are fun-loving, energetic and very outgoing.
-They have an average life expectancy of 10 to 13 years.
-Another name for the Chug is Pughuahua or Pugwawa.
+The Chug is an excellent family pet dog that loves its family.
+It is fun-loving, energetic, and very outgoing.
+It has an average life expectancy of ten to thirteen years.
+Another name for the Chug is pughuahua or pugwawa.

 Do you like to own a hybrid dog breed like the Chug?
 Here is complete information about this designer breed.

 The Chug, albeit a new breed, does not have an exact documented origin.
 There have been countless hybrid dogs for many years and often not one breeder has been credited with the developments of new breeds.
 Cross-breeds like the Chug (pug and Chihuahua) have become popular for the past two decades as people began to develop dog breeds that are different for several reasons.
 For instance, people claim that hybrid dogs are hypoallergenic and can carry the best traits of each breed.

 The Chug as a designer dog has been in existence for ten to fifteen years, but this hybrid dog breed has already become popular family dogs because of its adorable look and sweet nature.
 Currently, the Chug is not recognised by the Kennel Club in the United Kingdom nor by any other international breed associations.
 However, breed clubs have been set up to make sure that Chugs are bred responsibly to make sure that hereditary health conditions inherited from parent breeds will be kept to a minimum.

 Appearance and Grooming